Upwork

-Upwork Inc. (formerly Elance-oDesk) is an American freelancing platform headquartered in Santa Clara and San Francisco, California.
+Upwork Inc. (formerly Elance-oDesk) is an American freelancing platform headquartered in Palo Alto and San Francisco, California.
 The company was formed in 2013 as Elance-oDesk after the merger of Elance Inc. and oDesk Corp.
 The merged company was subsequently rebranded as Upwork in 2015.

-In March 2022, Upwork was named on Times list of TIME100 Most Influential Companies of 2022.
+Upwork went public in 2018.
+Changes to its fees and account policies have repeatedly drawn protests from freelancers, and after a prolonged decline in its share price the company became the target of an activist investor campaign in 2024 and carried out large workforce reductions in 2024 and 2026.

 History

-Elance was founded in 1998 by MIT graduate Bernard Sheth and Wall Street veteran Srini Anumolu in Jersey City.
+Elance was founded in 1998 by Bernard Sheth and Srini Anumolu in Jersey City.
 In December 1999, the company's 22 employees relocated to Sunnyvale, in California's Silicon Valley.
 Elance's first product was the Elance Small Business Marketplace.
+In 2001, Anumolu, by then eLance's general manager, was indicted on securities fraud charges over kickbacks he was alleged to have taken while working at New York Life before co-founding the company.
+The company declined to comment.

-oDesk was founded in 2003 by two friends, Odysseas Tsatalos and Stratis Karamanlakis, who walked to work together even though one of them was in the U.S. and the other was in Greece.
+oDesk was founded in 2003 by Odysseas Tsatalos and Stratis Karamanlakis, who collaborated remotely between the United States and Greece.
 Originally created as a staffing firm, oDesk eventually became an online marketplace that allowed registered users to find, hire, and collaborate with remote workers.

+Elance and oDesk announced their merger on December 18, 2013, to create Elance-oDesk.
+In 2015, the new company was rebranded as Upwork, which coincided with an upgrade of the oDesk platform under the same name.
+The newly named Upwork also planned to phase out the Elance platform within a couple of years.
+In 2016, the company replaced its flat freelancer fee with a sliding scale, a change that drew protests from users.